RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Requirements for Time-Stamping of Records

-CA archive records must be automatically time-stamped as they are created.
+CA or KRS archive records must be automatically time-stamped as they are created.
+The time precision must be such that the sequence of events can be determined.
-The CPS must describe how system clocks used for time-stamping are maintained in synchrony with an authoritative time standard.
+The CPS or KRPS must describe how system clocks used for time-stamping are maintained in synchrony with an authoritative time standard.

 ### Archive Collection System (Internal or External)

-Archive data may be collected in any expedient manner.
+Archive data may be collected in any expedient manner, but must be documented in the associated CPS/KRPS.

 ### Procedures to Obtain and Verify Archive Information

 Copies of records of individual transactions may be released upon request of any Subscribers involved in the transaction or their legally recognized agents.

-Procedures, detailing how to create, verify, package, transmit, and store the CA archive information, must be included in the CPS.
+Procedures, detailing how to create, verify, package, transmit, and store the CA/KRS archive information, must be included in the CPS/KRPS.

 ## Key Changeover